 Do You Do Dry Needling?

 That is a common question I am asked from patients and practitioners alike.
-There seems to be some confusion about the differences between dry needling and acupuncture.
+As a result, there seems to be some confusion about the differences between dry needling and acupuncture.
 Addressing the issues between dry needling and acupuncture also helps to more clearly define acupuncture itself so it is not a mysterious magical therapy.
-In this blog article we will clearly define acupuncture to compare the two therapies and (hopefully) clear up the mysteries.
+In short, we will clearly define acupuncture to compare the two therapies and (hopefully) clear up the mysteries.

 The most common clinicians who use dry needling (besides acupuncturists) are physical therapists.
 Most of physical therapy websites describe the differences between the two therapies.
 Acupuncture is described as an energy medicine where “non-scienticfic” acupuncture points are selected along mysterious energy meridians without any regard for modern anatomical or physiological structures.
 There is only one big problem with this, the energy model of acupuncture is not correct.